Explicit harmonic and wave maps into variable-curvature surfaces: Introduction

-on the domain $M$.
-We identify a broad class of variable-curvature target metrics for which the harmonic and wave map equations admit a systematic reduction to ordinary differential equations.
-More precisely, we consider metrics of the form
+on a surface $M$, while on the target surface $N$, we identify a geometrically significant class of variable-curvature metrics for which the harmonic and wave map equations admit a systematic reduction to ordinary differential equations.
+For target metrics of the form

-on the target $N$, where $A$ and $B$ are smooth positive functions.
-For this class of targets, the harmonic map equations admit a partial separation of variables under a traveling-wave ansatz, leading to a reduction to integrable first-order equations.
+where $A$ and $B$ are smooth positive functions, the harmonic map equations admit a partial separation of variables under a travelling-wave ansatz, leading to a reduction to integrable first-order equations.

-The main result shows that for any target metric of the above form, the harmonic map equations reduce to a separable equation for the $R$-component and a quadrature for the $S$-component.
-The reduction applies uniformly in both the elliptic and hyperbolic regimes.
-As a result, we obtain explicit harmonic and wave maps into genuinely variable-curvature geometries, extending \cite{FotDask1, FotDask2, PPFD} beyond the constant curvature setting.